allbluesea/AppFrame/README.md

 3. Select the AppFrame.xcodeproj -> Show Package Contents -> Open project.pbxproj -> Replace 'AppFrame' with your project name

 4. Replace 'AppFrame' with your project name in Podfile

+5. You can also replace the comment '// AppFrame' in header part of files, this step is not necessary